Billionaires are doing better than ever. Why isn't their philanthropy trickling down?

-If you’re one of the ten percent of Americans who works for a nonprofit, you’re biting your nails right now.
+If you’re one of the 10 percent of Americans who works for a nonprofit, you’re biting your nails right now.
 A CNN commentator recently called COVID-19 an “extinction-level event for America’s nonprofits.”
 Philanthropy News Digest reports that 83 percent of nonprofits have seen a drop in revenue between March and June 2020.
 Seventy-one percent say they can’t provide the same services they once did.
 The number of nonprofit staff dropped by almost half amid a torrent of layoffs and pay cuts.
 And philanthropic grants are down by a third.
 No wonder, right?
 Who has loose change to give away at a time like this?

 Billionaires do.